sparker888/wri-case-study/src/app/docs/plausible-analytics-integration/page.md

 ![Plausible Analytics Slide](/images/plausible-slide.png)

-In the age where user privacy is paramount, Plausible Analytics offers a privacy-first approach that aligns with our ethos and user expectations.
-By choosing Plausible, the WRI 2024 website avoids the need for intrusive cookie popups, enhancing the user experience and maintaining trust.
+In an age where user privacy is under greater scrutiny, Plausible Analytics offers a privacy-first approach that aligns with my ethos and user expectations of limiting third-party cookies and the types of information companies collect on their users.
+With Plausible, the WRI 2024 website avoids the need for intrusive cookie popups, enhancing the user experience and maintaining trust.

 ---